aarsonline/aarsonline.github.io/class2/pro2/README.md

 # Structure

 The bacterial-like ProRS consists of a conserved aminoacylation domain containing the three conserved motifs of Cass II aaRSs.
 All ProRSs have a dedicated binding domain for tRNA anticodon recognition.
 ProRS-B exists in two isoforms.
 One isoform has a domain (called the INS domain) for ~180 residues long inserted between the conversed Class II motifs 2 and 3.
 The second isoform encodes a truncated version of the INS domain, consisting of ~40 amino acids.
-Notably, the ProRS-B isoform with the truncated INS domain arose from two independent times during evolution, leading to two distinct versions, one encoded in organelles and the other in bacteria.
+Notably, the ProRS-B isoform with the truncated INS domain arose twice independently during evolution, leading to two distinct versions, one encoded in organelles and the other in bacteria.
 In bacteria, ProRS-B with the INS domain is the predominant isoform in bacteria whereas an estimated 11% of bacteria encode an Archaeal-like ProRS [ProRS-A](/class2/pro1) (Vargas-Rodriguez et al. 2013).

 All ProRS types belong to subclass IIa, which includes other enzymes such as [ThrRS](/class2/thr), [SerRS](/class2/ser1), and the dimeric [GlyRS](/class2/gly1) (Gomez and Ibba 2020; Valencia-Sánchez et al. 2016; Perona et al. 2012).
 The [anticodon binding domains](/superfamily/class2/Anticodon_binding_domain_HGPT) of subclass IIa, except for SerRS, are homologous with that of [HisRS](/class2/his) and located at the C-terminal end (Wolf et al. 1999).
 The catalytic domain of ProRS is typical of a Class II aminoacyl-tRNA synthetase.
 Like most members of the superfamily, ATP binding is coordinated by the arginine tweezers located in motifs 2 and 3 (Kaiser et al. 2018).